This day last year, i took a leap of faith … A big one.

 And a few months before that, i had sent in my first op-ed to the Dallas Voice, North Texas’ LGBTQ newspaper, which jumpstarted an ongoing writing relationship and a cast position on their internet radio show DVTV in Spayse.

-But all of it — my dreams, my contracts, my writing gigs, my time being my own — wouldn’t have happened without any of these six things.
-If someone were to ask me, what’s the secret to success for the first year of working for yourself these six things would be it.
+But all of it — my dreams, my contracts, my writing gigs, my time being my own — wouldn’t have happened without any of these six things i’m sharing with you below.

 Use them to empower your own greatness.